Clark5/Poseidon/README.md

 # Poseidon Algorithm
-An official implementation of paper "Poseidon: Efficient, Robust, and Practical Datacenter CC via Deployable INT" of NSDI 2023.
+A NS-3 implementation of paper "Poseidon: Efficient, Robust, and Practical Datacenter CC via Deployable INT" of NSDI 2023.

 ## Installation